saleemkce/developer-documentation/docs/reporting-api.md

 *   **date**

     *   standard format = _YYYY-MM-DD_
     *   magic keywords = _today_ or _yesterday_.
-These are relative the website timezone.
+These are relative to the website timezone.
 For example, for a website with UTC+12 timezone, "date=today" for an API request at 5PM UTC on 2010-01-01 will return the reports for 2010-01-02.
     *   range of dates

         *   _lastX_ for the last X periods including today (eg &date=last10&period=day would return an entry for each of the last 10 days including today).
 This is relative to the website timezone.